arcanemachine/wallabag/README.md

 To make things easy to set up, the default config allows users to register without needing to confirm their email address.

 #### If you plan on hosting this instance publicly over the Internet, you should probably disable user registration after creating your account.
-See the [Enviroment](#environment) section for instructions.
+See the [Environment](#environment) section for instructions.

 # Instructions

 - Install `[Docker](https://docs.docker.com/engine/install/)` or `podman`
--

 - Install `[docker-compose](https://docs.docker.com/compose/install/)`

 - To start the instance: